sebivenlo/PerformanceTesting/README.md

 ##### Main class
 * Add `ApplicationContext appContext = new ClassPathXmlApplicationContext("context.xml");` as the first line in the main method
-	* Replace example with the name of your XML file
 * Now we have to get the bean that knows about AOP and use it as our webservice
 * Replace the constructor call of `AwesomeWebService` with `appContext.getBean("awesomeWebService");` and cast the result to an `AwesomeWebService`